corazawaf/coraza.io/content/docs/seclang/directives/SecResponseBodyLimit.md

 ---
-title: "SecResponseBodyLimit"
+title: SecResponseBodyLimit
-description: "Configures the maximum response body size that will be accepted for buffering."
+description: Configures the maximum response body size that will be accepted for buffering.
-syntax: "SecResponseBodyLimit [LIMIT_IN_BYTES]"
+syntax: SecResponseBodyLimit [LIMIT_IN_BYTES]
-default: "524288 (512 KB)"
+default: 524288 (512 KB)
-date: ""
+date:
-lastmod: "2023-01-26T20:49:29+01:00"
+lastmod: "2023-01-30T13:00:45+01:00"
 draft: false
 images: []
 weight: 100